-Chakra or Chakras are an important part of the energy field and can be found as part of all higher life forms, in humans there are seven major Chakra’s of the physical body, (although we do have nine when we include the two of the energetic body) that start at the crown of the head and follow the path of the spine down to the base or tail, which is called the root Chakra where the energy is manifested through the Perineum between our legs.
+Chakra or Chakras are an important part of the energy field and can be found as part of all higher life forms, in humans there are seven major Chakra’s of the physical body, (although human beings do have 241 when we include all of the minor Chakras plus those that exist in the energetic body) that start at the crown of the head and follow the path of the spine down to the base or tail, which is called the root Chakra where the energy is manifested through the Perineum between our legs.
 In essence energy enters through all the Chakra’s as well as exiting, much like breathing, although the front Chakras tend to allow in more than comes out, and the Chakras on your back let out more than they take in.

 With training and practise you will be able to increase the energy flow from the Universal Energy Field through the crown Chakra to vitalise your own energy field.
 The energy flow can be interrupted or blocked from flowing which can cause manifestations of symptoms that are attributed to illness or disease.
 By keeping the energy system in tune and flowing will strengthen the body’s natural defence systems and will contribute greatly to a healthy balanced life.